Works by BFA graduate Ally McIntyre, who has now completed her MFA degree at Goldsmiths College in London, England

 - Students proceeding toward the Bachelor of Fine Arts degree must meet residence requirements of the Faculty of Arts.

-- When enrolled in the Design program, students are required to take a minimum of *24 during Fall/Winter.
+- When enrolled in the BFA program, students are required to take a minimum of *24 during Fall/Winter.
 The Department may recommend to the Dean exemption from this regulation.

 - A minimum of (*30) must be completed while registered in the BFA Art and Design degree program.